surrealism21/surrealism21.github.io/nsmbw/daPyMng_c/playerCheck.md

 ## `bool daPyMng_c::playerCheck(int * playerID)`
 ### `0x80060170`
-This checks if the player is Toad and returns zero if it is.
+This checks if the player is Mario / Luigi / a playable Toad and returns zero if it is.
 It is *probably* in `daPyMng_c`.

 ### Parameters
 1. **playerID integer pointer**: This is a pointer to a player ID that is always provided to this function by functions like [`incCoin`](incCoin.md) and [`addScore`](addScore.md).